 You can also try to call again in a few weeks.
-By calling consistently, you are more likely to get your rate lowered.
+It can't hurt to ask to be reconsidered.
 You may want to mention that you have a zero percent or another low-interest card that you can transfer the money to.

 Try Again if Needed

 If you are successful in getting your interest rate reduced, don't stop there.
-Try again in a few months, because they may be willing to offer an even lower interest rate.
-If you have an initial rate of 18 percent they may lower it to 12 percent.
-When you call again they may lower it to 9 percent.
+Try again in a few months, because the company may be willing to offer an even lower interest rate.
+If you have an initial rate of 18%, they may lower it to 12%.
+When you call again they may lower it to 9%.
 This could save you a lot of money over the long term.

-But this may be dependent on the current financial climate, how interest rates are doing, or the state of the economy.
+But this may depend on the current financial climate, how interest rates are doing, or the state of the economy.